 - no more than 4 years should have passed at the time of application deadline since gaining their doctorate

 - If you are a German national, you must have been residing in the US/Canada for 6 continuous years at the time of the application deadline.
-Please call our office to make sure you are eligible.

 - Applicants who have been resident in Germany for longer than 15 months at the application deadline cannot be considered.